-Chinchillas often favor a variety of branches for chewing, such as willow, apple, poplar, and aspen tree branches.
-Avoid branches from cherry, citrus fruit trees, redwood, cedar, and other evergreen trees (see more information about safe and toxic wood).
-You can also provide a variety of wooden toys (should be of untreated wood) such as the wooden chew toys often sold in the rodent sections of pet stores, or rope and wood toys found in the parrot section.
-Manzanita branches (check the bird section of the store as these are sold as perches) are also good for chewing, and some chinchillas will chew on pumice stones or mineral blocks too.
+Chinchillas often favor a variety of branches for chewing but make sure you choose a safe wood such as willow, apple, poplar, and aspen tree branches.
+Avoid branches from cherry, citrus fruit trees, redwood, cedar, and other evergreen trees.
+You can also provide a variety of wooden toys made from untreated wood.
+Many options abound in the small animal section of the pet store but even more can be found in the bird section.
+Manzanita branches are also good for chewing and some chinchillas will also chew on pumice stones or mineral blocks.

-Outside the Cage
+Chinchilla Toys for Outside the Cage